At What Age Do Boys Stop Growing?

 3. Is there a correlation between diet and when boys stop growing?

 Since calcium is essential for bone growth and skeletal development, a low calcium diet or calcium deficiency at an early age may affect their growth and cause growth retardation (14).
+Hence, it is necessary to include calcium-rich foods to increase height in kids.

 The growth rate of every child is different from the other and should not be compared.
 Boys are known to grow to their full height by the time they reach 18 years of age.
 But certain muscular development might even continue after that and, in turn, result in growth.
 Therefore, if your little champ is meeting all his growth milestones at the correct time and showing signs of proper development, there is no reason for you to worry.
-However, if you notice signs of developmental delay and stunted growth, it is advised to consult your pediatrician.
+However, if you notice signs of developmental delay in children and stunted growth, it is advised to consult your pediatrician.

 Infographic: How To Increase Boys’ Height Naturally?